Chaplin’s biggest fan keeps his memory alive in India

 Aswani was inspired by his visit to the Chaplin museum and is more motivated than ever to create a mini version called Charlie Bhavan in Adipur.
 The building will house a mini museum, performance and teaching spaces, as well as accommodation for fans and artists.
 He’s already purchased a plot of land and despite the financial hurdles dreams of the day when Adipur has its own brick and mortar Chaplin headquarters.

-“To bring a smile to someone’s face it very difficult but if you keep trying then the reward will definitely find you,” he says.
+“To bring a smile to someone’s face is very difficult but if you keep trying then the reward will definitely find you,” he says.

 swissinfo.ch